eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

         return counter;
     }

+Or, as we'll see [later](../functions), a method can return a nested function that captures the local variable:

+    Integer() counter() {
+        variable Integer count := 0;
+        Integer inc() {
+            return ++count;
+        }
+        return inc;
+    }

+(Don't worry too much about the syntax here&mdash;for now all we're interested in is that `counter()` returns a reference to a function `inc()` that captures the variable `count`.)

-Even though we'll continue to use the words "local" and "attribute", keep in mind that there's no really strong distinction between the terms.
+So even though we'll continue to use the words "local" and "attribute" throughout this tutorial, keep in mind that there's no really strong distinction between the terms.
 Any named value might be captured by some other declaration in the same containing scope.
+A local is just an attribute that happens to not be captured by anything.

 ## Variables